jecutter/Emotify_App/README.md

 	* fuzzywuzzy
 	* python-Levenshtein

-Also, need the following environment variables:
+This application also requires the following environment variables to be set:
 - GENIUS_API_KEY: token for querying Genius API
 - SPOTIPY_CLIENT_ID: Spotify client ID (from developer account)
-- SPOTIPY_CLIENT_SECRET: Spotify client secret
+- SPOTIPY_CLIENT_SECRET: Spotify client secret (from developer account)